-A water flow switch in an automatic fire sprinkler system is an electro-mechanical device that is installed typically in the main (above an alarm valve) or in a branch of the sprinkler system that is used to detect water flow and therefore the activation of a fire sprinkler head or remote test valve.
+A water flow switch in an automatic fire sprinkler system is an electro-mechanical device and alarm initiating device that is installed typically in the main (above an alarm valve) or in a branch of the sprinkler system that is used to detect water flow and therefore the activation of a fire sprinkler head or remote test valve.

 A flow switch is typically mounted on the side of a pipe where water flow is expected to be detected in the event of a sprinkler head activation.
 When water moves past the flow switch in the pipe the pressure of the water moves an integrated paddle (a component of the flow switch) in the direction of water flow.
 This movement activates a switch that triggers an alarm signal at a fire detection and alarm system.

 More modern flow switches may also feature a retard mechanism that helps reduce the incidence of false alarms.

 For the purposes of this article and the use of flow switches in an automatic fire sprinkler system, we will focus on two variations of a wet pipe sprinkler system;

 The most common type of automatic fire sprinkler system used in commercial applications (as compared to residential apartments or nursing homes) is one where the fire sprinkler system is fitted with either a water-motor direct brigade alarm or a water pressure switch.